MurphyPone/murphypone.github.io/src/content/ml-4.md

 A state signal that succeeds in retaining all relevant information is said to be _Markov_, meaning that it summarizes everything about the complete sequence of positions (transition dynamics: SARSA) that led to it.

-In the most general, discrete case, the necessary response may depend on everything that has happened earlier and can be definied as the complete probablity distribution:
+In the most general, discrete case, the necessary response may depend on everything that has happened earlier and can be defined as the complete probability distribution:

 $P(R_{t+1} = r, S_{t+1} = s' | S_0, A_0, R_1, ... , S_{t-1}, A_{t-1}, R_t, S_t, A_t)$

 If a state signal is _Markov_, i.e. the environment's response depends only on the state and action representations of the current time step, then the dynamics can be defined by: $(s', r | s, a)$.
 This, in turn, allows the agent to predict all future states and expected rewards from merely the given state.

-Even if a state is _non-Markov_, it is useful to treat it as such, as the current state is always the fundemental basis for predicting future rewards which influence action selection.
+Even if a state is _non-Markov_, it is useful to treat it as such, as the current state is always the fundamental basis for predicting future rewards which influence action selection.

 > The inability to have access to a perfect Markov state representation is probably not a severe problem for a reinforcement learning agent.

 ## <a name="ch3.6" class="n"></a> 3.6 Markov Decision Processes

-An RL task that satisfies the MArov property is called an _MDP_.
+An RL task that satisfies the Markov property is called an _MDP_.
 If the state and action spaces are finite, then it is call a _finite MDP_.

 Given the dynamics specified by $p(s', r | s, a)$, the agent can computer anything else it needs to know about the environment: